allan-tulane/sp25-recitation-01-apham05/README.md

 **TODO: your answer goes here**

+For `linear_search`, the worst case input value of key is when key is not in the list or when it is the last element in the list.
+For this two cases, the function will have to iterate through the entire list.
+For `binary_search`, the worst case input value of key is when key is not in the list or when it is located in the deepest level of recursion.
+These two cases will generate the maximum number of recursive calls.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**

+For `linear_search`, the best case input value of key is when key is the first element in the list because the function finds the key in the first comparison.
+For `binary_search`, the best case input value of key is when key is located in the middle of the list during the first comparison because the key will be found immediately without any further recursion.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.